 In Part 2 of STORM, treatment efficacy and safety were assessed in a group of 83 people who failed to respond to therapy with two proteasome inhibitors, Velcade (bortezomib) and Kyprolis (carfilzomib), two immunomodulatory agents, Revlimid (lenalidomide) and Pomalyst (pomalidomide), and the anti-CD38 monoclonal antibody Darzalex (daratumumab).

-Study findings showed that 25.3% of patients responded to the Xpovio-dexamethasone combination, with a median duration of response of 3.8 months and a median time to first response of 4 weeks.
+Study findings showed that 25.3% of patients responded to the Xpovio-dexamethasone combination, with a median duration of response of 3.8 months and a median time to first response of four weeks.

 The most common side effects of treatment reported in the 202 patients who participated in Part 1 and 2 of STORM were low platelet count (thrombocytopenia), low white blood cell count (neutropenia), and low red blood cell counts (anemia).
 Other common side effects included fatigue, nausea, vomiting, diarrhea, decreased appetite, weight loss, constipation, upper respiratory tract infections, and low blood sodium levels (hyponatremia).